mvolkmann/blog/src/rust.md

 Examples of each kind of test can be found in the Rust application at
 {% aTargetBlank "https://github.com/mvolkmann/rust-poker", "rust-poker" %}.
 All of these tests are executed by entering `cargo test`.
+To run only test files whose names match a pattern, enter `cargo test {pattern}`.

 By default output to stdout is captured and not displayed.
 To run the tests and see this output, enter `cargo test -- --nocapture`.